 The solution that authorities suggest is transferring from woodstoves to more eco-friendly and energy-efficient ways of heating.
 These types of solutions mean getting heaters that will use the power of fuels that are not highly flammable and dangerous to the human’s health.
 Gas, biodiesel fuels, and pellets.

 Pellets are very popular lately because they are a perfect switch from woodstoves to pellet stoves.
 Pellets and wood use the latest technology with a difference that pellets are way more effective than wood.
-Also, they produce no particles that cause cancer in the air and are a very eco-friendly way of heating your home.
+Also, they produce no particles that cause cancer in the air and are a very eco-friendly way of changing your home climate.

 The good part is that both stoves use the same system for heating and the transfer can be made very easy.
 The authorities in some parts of the world have already started subsidizing and encouraging people to make the transfer from woodstoves to pellet stoves.
 Some governments have made serious cuts on other fields just to have enough money to support their citizens to buy new stoves that use pellets or other eco-friendly fuels.